jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 **ATTiny Firmware:** I have prototyped the software on a PDIP ATTiny board and the system control is functioning correctly.
 I have not tested the SPI code yet, but it is borrowed directly from the *rx5808-pro* project.

 **Hardware:** Boards were just received from FAB, they have been tested and look good, and I will be populating them and testing them soon.
-The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf).
+The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf) - $12 for 3 copies.
+I would not recommend anyone purchase them until I have tested the boards to ensure they work!
 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")

 ### Files In Repository: